 Given the changes in LH contribution and diabatic heating along the blocking trajectories, we now focus on the impact of LH on the upper-level synoptic-scale flow evolution of Thor.
-Figures 3 and 4 compare upper-level PV, Z500, upper-level

-300 divergent wind, SLP and lower-level cloud-diabatic heating from the NOLH simulations to the corresponding results from the CNTRL simulations.
+Fig. 3 and 4 compares upper-level PV, Z500, upper-level divergent wind and mid-level cloud-diabatic heating from the NOLH to the corresponding results from the CNTRL simulations.
 Note that the differences between CNTRL and NOLH are initially weak (after 2 days in the Thor onset and Thor maintenance simulations), but become more pronounced with lead time.
-Nevertheless, the early evolution highlights the critical phase when the two simulations start to deviate.
+Nevertheless, these initial time steps highlight the critical phase when the two simulations start to deviate.

-4.1.1 Thor onset
+260 4.1.1 Thor onset

-After 2 days, shortly before the incipient block in the CNTRL simulation is identified, remarkable differences in the upper-level PV and Z500 between the CNTRL (Fig. 3a) and NOLH (Fig. 3b) simulations emerge in the region of ridge R1, with the largest differences in the dynamically active regions associated with the latent heat release and divergent outflow of the heated trajectories.
-A trough-ridge pattern evolves also in NOLH due to dry baroclinic development of T1, but, in the absence of LH, the amplitudes of the upper-level PV and Z500 ridges and troughs, as well as the intensity of the upstream cyclone (see SLP contours in Fig. 3a,b) are clearly reduced.
+After 2 days, shortly before the block in the CNTRL simulation is identified, remarkable difference in the upper-level PV between the CNTRL (Fig. 3a) and NOLH (Fig. 3b) simulations emerge in the region of ridge R1, with the largest differences in the dynamically active regions associated with the latent heat release and outflow of the heated trajectories.
+A trough-ridge pattern evolves also in NOLH due to dry baroclinic development of T1, but, in the absence of LH, the amplitudes of the upper-level PV ridges and troughs, as well as the intensity of the upstream cyclone (see SLP contours in Fig. 5a,b) are clearly reduced.
 This leads to a delayed onset of the block in NOLH compared to CNTRL by one day.